 Every purchase from OceanJewelryStore.com will Rescue Ten Baby Turtles.

-Sea turtles are group of reptiles that can be found in all oceans of the world except in the polar area.
+Sea turtles are a group of reptiles that can be found in all oceans of the world except in the polar area.
 Being over 220 million years old, they were here long before us.
 Out of seven known species of sea turtles, six are critically endangered.
-Main factors that decrease number of sea turtles are: poaching, loss of nesting or feeding areas, accidental catch, ocean pollution and weather changes (global warming and chemical pollution of the water).
+The main factors that decrease the number of sea turtles are poaching, loss of nesting or feeding areas, accidental catch, ocean pollution, and weather changes (global warming and chemical pollution of the water).

 - Don’t buy souvenirs or other items made from critically endangered Hawks Bill shell.